static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 Log incoming requests information along with its Remote Address (IP) if available using the `info` log level.
 Default `false`.

 ### SERVER_ERROR_PAGE_404
 HTML file path for 404 errors.
 If the path is not specified or simply doesn't exist then the server will use a generic HTML error message.
-Default `./public/404.html`.
+If a relative path is used then it will be resolved under the root directory.
+Default `./404.html`.

 ### SERVER_ERROR_PAGE_50X
 HTML file path for 50x errors.
 If the path is not specified or simply doesn't exist then the server will use a generic HTML error message.
-Default `./public/50x.html`
+If a relative path is used then it will be resolved under the root directory.
+Default `./50x.html`

 ### SERVER_FALLBACK_PAGE
 HTML file path that is used for `GET` requests when the requested path doesn't exist.
 The fallback page is served with a `200` status code, useful when using client routers (E.g `React Router`).
 If the path is not specified or simply doesn't exist then this feature will not be active.